Leonardo AW609: Sales potential and service entry

 Bristow Helicopters intends to order 10 or more.
 Michael Bloomberg, the U.S. billionaire businessman and politician, is "near the top" of the list of buyers who have put a deposit down on the AW609 tiltrotor aircraft.
-In February 2015, the Italian Army released a white paper documenting its vision of future procurement efforts, it included the intention to procure a force of tiltrotor aircraft for rapid troop-transport and medical evacuation duties; it has been speculated in the media that the AW609 is a likely candidate for the requirement.
-On 10 November 2015, United Arab Emirates selected a search and rescue variant of the AW609, signing a memorandum of understanding for three of them, with an option for three more.
-However, as of May 2019, no contract with the UAE has been signed.
+In February 2015, the Italian Army released a white paper documenting its vision of future procurement efforts.
+It included the intention to procure a force of tiltrotor aircraft for rapid troop-transport and medical evacuation duties.
+It has been speculated in the media that the AW609 is a likely candidate for the requirement.
+In November 2015, United Arab Emirates selected a search and rescue variant of the AW609, signing a memorandum of understanding for three, with an option for three more.
+As of May 2019, no contract with the UAE has been signed.

-Currently being built at AWPC Philadelphia, in March 2022, Leonardo projected entry into service in 2023.
+Currently being built at AWPC Philadelphia, in March 2022, Leonardo projected entry into service as early as 2023.
+In 2023, the AW609 entered the final stage of flight certification, and As of 2024 it is estimated this process could be completed as early as 2025.